oracle/terraform-provider-oci/website/docs/d/devops_deploy_stage.html.markdown

 * `helm_chart_deploy_artifact_id` - Helm chart artifact OCID.
 * `id` - Unique identifier that is immutable on creation.
 * `is_async` - A boolean flag specifies whether this stage executes asynchronously.
+* `is_debug_enabled` - Enables helm --debug option to stream output to tf stdout.
+Set to false by default.
+* `is_force_enabled` - Force resource update through delete; or if required, recreate.
+Set to false by default.
 * `is_validation_enabled` - A boolean flag specifies whether the invoked function must be validated.
 * `kubernetes_manifest_deploy_artifact_ids` - List of Kubernetes manifest artifact OCIDs.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.